DexterBulwark/VirtualServiceAgreements/README.md

 - `savedOn` (this should be filled on our end when the json is recieved)

 ### Service Lists
-`initialServices` and `recurringServices` are list and can have any number of items added.
+`initialServices` and `recurringServices` are both list and can have any number of items.
 They will always need to follow the following format:

 **Initial Service**
 ```json